philbuchanan/Tabs-Shortcodes/readme.txt

 3. Add the shortcodes to your content.
 4. Add some [CSS](http://wordpress.org/plugins/tabs-shortcodes/other_notes/#Other-Notes) to your themes stylesheet to make the tabs look the way you want.

+== Frequently Asked Questions ==

+= Why isn't the JavaScript file loading on my site? =

+This is most likely caused by a poorly coded theme.
+The plugin makes use of the `wp_footer()` function to load the JavaScript file.
+Check your theme to ensure that the `wp_footer()` function is being called right before the closing `</body>` tag in your themes footer.php file.

 == Other Notes ==

 = Sample CSS =